 Nuclear percentage of total electricity supply

-Work on the new Jules Horowitz reactor (RJH, 100 MWth) to replace the Osiris reactor at the Cadarache site, which first began in 2007, is still in progress.
-Construction started in 2009 and the concrete raft, mounted on aseismic bearing pads, was poured in January 2011.
-The first three concrete lifts of the reactor building were completed in 2011.
-Civil engineering work has also started on the reactor pool and auxiliary buildings.
-The reactor is due to enter service in 2015.
+Work on the new Jules Horowitz reactor (RJH, 100 MWth) to replace the Osiris reactor at the Cadarache site, which began in 2007, is still in progress.
+Construction started in 2009 and the civil engineering work is still underway.
+Around 300 people were working at the site at the end of 2012.
+The reactor is due to enter service in 2016.
 It will also be used to manufacture radioisotopes for medical purposes.

 France has given priority to the development of sodium-cooled reactor technology, a field in which it has already acquired significant experience and know-how.

-According to the timetable set out in French legislation, the 600 MWe advanced sodium technology reactor (ASTRID) must be operational by the end of 2020.
-A basic preliminary design project (PDP) was launched in 2011 with a team of 450 people (CEA, AREVA, EDF, etc.).
+According to the timetable set out in French legislation, the industrial demonstrator of the 600 MWe advanced sodium technology reactor (ASTRID) must be operational in the 2020s.
+A team of 500 people (CEA, AREVA, EDF, etc.) have been working on the project since 2011.
 The funding for the initial phases of the project was earmarked in 2010 under the major national loan.

-The gas-cooled fast reactor (GFR) is the alternative long-term technology.
+In 2012, the French Atomic Energy Commission signed a collaboration agreement with Bouygues Construction to design the reactor.
+The gas-cooled fast reactor is the alternative long-term technology.
 The aim is to demonstrate its feasibility as part of a European collaborative project with a view to possible deployment by 2040-2080.

-A framework agreement between Électricité de France (EDF) and AREVA for the recycling of all spent fuel (other than MOX) from French NPPs was signed in 2008 for a period extending until 2040.
-Since 2010, the La Hague reprocessing plant has handled 1 050 t of spent EDF fuel a year (compared with 850 t previously) and the MELOX plant will produce 120 t of MOX fuel for French NPPs.
+A framework agreement between Électricité de France (EDF) and AREVA for the recycling of all spent fuel (other than MOX) from French nuclear power plants was signed in 2008 for a period extending until 2040.
+Since 2010, the La Hague reprocessing plant now handles 1 050 t of spent EDF fuel a year (compared with 850 t previously) and the MELOX plant will produce 120 t of MOX fuel for French nuclear power plants.

-To date, 85% of the radioactive waste generated by French operators in volume terms is covered by effective long-term management measures.
-The remaining 15% of waste is packaged and placed in temporary storage pending final disposal (either in surface facilities or in deep geological repositories).
+To date, 85% by volume of the radioactive waste generated by French operators is covered by effective longterm management solutions.
+The remaining 15% is packaged and placed in temporary storage pending final disposal (either in surface facilities or in deep geological repositories).
 Accordingly, the National Agency for Radioactive Waste Management (Andra) manages existing storage facilities and conducts research into the deep geological disposal of long-lived high-level waste (HLW-LL).
-In 2009, it published its latest national inventory of radioactive waste and recyclable materials.
+In 2012, Andra published its latest national survey of radioactive waste and recyclable materials.

-Very low-level waste (VLLW) is stored at the Morvilliers site (Aube), which is designed to accommodate 650 000 m3 of waste over the next 30 years and which opened in the summer of 2003.
+Very low-level waste (VLLW) is stored at the Morvilliers site (Aube) which is designed to accommodate 650 000 m3 of waste over the next 30 years and has been in operation since the summer of 2003.

-Short-lived low- and intermediate-level waste (LILW-SL) is stored at the Soulaines-Dhuys site (Aube).
-The Manche storage centre has no longer been receiving waste consignments since 1994.
-It entered into an active surveillance phase in 2003, with very active surveillance until 2013.
+Short-lived low- and intermediate-level waste (LILW-SL) is stored at the Soulaines-Dhuys site (Aube) following closure of the Manche site after final waste package placement in 1994.
+The Manche site entered a very active surveillance phase in 2003, with active surveillance until 2013.

 Long-lived low-level waste (LLW-LL) must be disposed of in shallow repositories.
-The search for a shallow-depth storage facility has been underway since 2008.
+A search for suitable sites for shallow-depth storage facilities is currently underway.

-Long-lived high- and intermediate-level waste (HILW-LL) is subject to specific legislation, namely Law No. 2006-739 of 28 June 2006 on the programme for long-term management of radioactive materials and waste.
+Long-lived high- and intermediate-level waste (HILW-LL) is subject to specific legislation, namely Law No. 2006-739 of 28 June 2006 on the programme for long-term management of radioactive materials.
 This law follows on from that of 30 December 1991 (Bataille Law).
-It provides, inter alia, for research into the long-term management of HILW-LL by setting out three main lines of research (as detailed below).
+It provides, inter alia, for research into the long-term management of HILW-LL by setting out the following three main lines of research.

 Advanced separation and transmutation

-These research projects are conducted by the Commissariat à l'Énergie Atomique et aux Énergies Alternatives.
-The main achievements in 2009 concerned the consolidation of the Ganex process for the overall extraction of all actinides as well as the development of an outline process aimed at the recovery of solely americium, the main contributor to long-term radiotoxicity and thermal loading of waste containers.
-The ExAm (extraction of americium) process was successfully tested in 2009 in the Atalante L17 laboratory in Marcoule.
-A large quantity of americium was recovered (>97%), resulting in a decontamination factor significantly higher than 1 000.
+These research projects are conducted by the French Atomic and Alternative Energies Commission.
+The main achievements in 2012 concerned the consolidation of the Gnaex process for the overall extraction of all actinides as well as the development of an outline process aimed at the recovery of solely americium, the main contributor to long-term radiotoxicity and thermal loading of waste containers.
+The ExAm (extraction of americium) process was again successfully tested in 2011 in the Atalante laboratory in Marcoule.
+A large quantity of americium was recovered (> 99%).

 Deep geological storage

 Research into the deep geological disposal of long-lived high-level waste is carried out under the aegis of Andra in the underground laboratory in the Meuse/Haute-Marne (Bure).
 The trial zone at a depth of 490 m has been operational since April 2005.
-At the end of 2009, the laboratory had around 800 m of underground galleries, all fitted with instrumentation.
+At the end of 2012, the laboratory had over 1 000 m of underground galleries.

-A 30 km2 area of interest was officially proposed in 2009.
-The main project contractor in charge of preparing construction was selected in 2011 via a call for tenders.
-The application for construction of a storage facility within this area will be submitted by Andra for review and approval by 2015.
-A permit for construction of the facility will then be granted by a decree issued by the Prime Minister, with a view to the facility entering into service by 2025, after completing a procedure set out in the legislation which consists of seeking opinions from the nuclear safety authority, the national evaluation committee, parliament and the local authorities concerned, as well as a consultation and public enquiry.
-In addition, the opening of the facility is subject to adoption of a law setting out the conditions for the reversibility of disposal.
+A 30 km2 area of interest was officially proposed in 2009 for the future Industrial Geological Repository (CIGEO).
+The application for construction of a storage facility within this area will be submitted for approval by Andra by 2015.
+A permit for construction of the facility will then be granted by the Prime Minister, with a view to the facility entering into service by 2025.
+The public enquiry for the CIGEO project will be held between 15 May and 15 October 2013.

 The 2006 programme law also provides for the financing of the three avenues of research described above.
 In particular, it provides for a system of taxes on nuclear installations.
 Furthermore, the law secures the financing for long-term nuclear charges by establishing a specific regime applicable to the securing of the reserves which operators must put in place to meet their long-term charges.